 There is much evidence that women are systematically treated differently in academia and science disciplines, including physics (for an overview of findings see: Sekuła, Pustułka 2016).
-While blatant sexism - including sexual harassment - is argued to be on decline, covert discrimination - based on subtle, often unconscious gender bias - has been proved to be prevalent.
-The accumulation of covert discrimination makes the climate for women 'chilly' and sends them the message that science is a man's world (Whitelegg et.al 2002; Ivie, Ray 2005; Ceci, Williams 2010; Shen 2013; Hughes 2014; Britton 2017).
-It manifests itself in a number of various 'microagressions', understood as "brief and commonplace daily verbal, behavioral or environmental indignities, whether intentional or unintentional, which communicate hostile, derogatory, or negative slights, invalidations, and insults to an individual or group because of their marginalized status in society" (Sue 2010: 5).
+While blatant sexism - including sexual harassment - is argued to be declining, covert discrimination - based on subtle, often unconscious gender bias - has been proven to be prevalent.
+The accumulation of covert discrimination makes the research climate for women 'chilly' and sends them the message that science is a man's world (Whitelegg et.al 2002; lvie, Ray 2005; Ceci, Williams 2010; Shen 2013; Hughes 2014; Britton 2017).
+It manifests itself in 'microaggressions' understood as "brief and commonplace daily verbal, behavioural or environmental indignities, whether intentional or unintentional, which communicate hostile, derogatory, or negative slights, invalidations, and insults to an individual or group because of their marginalized status in society" (Sue 2010: 5).